joserlopes/Programming-Languages/README.md

 ## Commands

-- `makeit.sh` - Builds the interpreter
+- `makeit` - Builds the interpreter
-- `run.sh` - Starts the REPL
+- `x++` - Starts the REPL.
+If a file ending in `.xpp` is passed as argument, that file is evaluated instead.
-- `test.sh` - Runs automatic tests
+- `test` - Runs automatic tests

 ## Notes